submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 Verify that the build successfully completes as indicated by a green checkmark at the right.
 At this point the images tagged with 0.2.0-rc0 will be available [here](https://quay.io/repository/submariner/submariner-operator?tab=tags).

-Finally once that has finished, a 0.2.0-rc0 tag will be available [here](https://quay.io/repository/submariner/submariner-operator?tab=tags).

 > https://quay.io/repository/submariner/submariner-operator?tab=tags

 ## Create the subctl binaries release

 ```bash
 cd submariner-operator